lakwarus/ballerina-workshop/tutorial-03/README.md

 # Docker Support

-Now we have a microservice which can listen to a HTTP endpoint and process HTTP request.
+Now we have a microservice which can listen to a HTTP endpoint and process HTTP requests.
 Now lets see how we can bundle our service into Docker image and run as a container.

 First lets see how we can create executable binary file of our microservice.